What is neck pain?

 - Acetaminophen, such as Tylenol, which reduces pain.

 - Non-steroidal anti-inflammatory drugs, including ibuprofen (such as Advil) or naproxen (such as Aleve), that can help relieve pain and reduce inflammation.
+Be safe with medicines.
+Read and follow all instructions on the label.

 Prescription pain relievers include: